sav-che/TL-2/Authors/Bor, Norman Loftus {std. Bor} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 327](https://www.biodiversitylibrary.org/item/103859#page/337/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 327](https://www.biodiversitylibrary.org/page/33265524) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bor, Norman Loftus {std.
 Bor}|first entry]] for this author

 ### Author

 \* Bor, Norman Loftus (1893-1972), Irish born British botanist (forest botanist and agrostologist), studied at Trinity College, Dublin 1911-1914, on active service 1914-1919, B.A.
 Arts Dublin 1921, M.A. id.
 1927, Sc.D.
 1948, at the University of Edinburgh 1919-1921, B.Sc. forestry 1921, D.Sc.
-1930, entered the Indian Forest Service 1921-1948, ultimately as Conservator of Forests, assistant director Kew 1948-1959, self-employed honorary member of the Kew staff 1959-1972 continuing his work on grasses. (*Bor*).
+1930, entered the Indian Forest Service 1921-1948, ultimately as Conservator of Forests, assistant director Kew 1948-1959, self-employed honorary member of the Kew staff 1959-1972 continuing his work on grasses.
+**Abbreviated name**: *Bor*

 #### Herbarium and types